You’ve got your boarding pass ready and your passport in hand, but have you given much thought to your luggage?

 Other things you’re allowed: A personal bag such as a handbag or duty free purchases – up to 40cm x 30cm x 15cm

 Size of hand luggage: 56cm x 45cm x 25cm

 Weight restriction: none

-Cost if you need to upgrade to hold luggage:
+Cost to upgrade to hold luggage at the airport:

 Weight restriction: 10kg